benisde/forecasting_net_prophet/README.md

 <br> </br>

+The total search traffic for May 2020 is 38181

 The monthly median search traffic across all months is 35712.5

 <br></br>

 <b> Question: </b> Did the Google search traffic increase during the month that MercadoLibre released its financial results?

-<b> Answer: </b> Yes during the month of May 2020, when MercadoLibre released its quarterly financial results, the Google search traffic did increase to 51.318548 compared to the overall monthly median value of the search traffic of 48.128739 .
+<b> Answer: </b> Yes during the month of May 2020, when MercadoLibre released its quarterly financial results, the Google search traffic did increase to 54 compared to the overall monthly median value of the search traffic of 51 .

 <br> </br>